sergiu-burlacu/sergiu-burlacu/content/publication/senses/index.md

 ---
-title: "The robustness of mental accounting: a global perspective.
-Conditionally accepted: Journal of Consumer Research"
+title: "Beyond Sight: Exploring the Impact of a Multifaceted Intervention on Knowledge, Attitudes and Behaviors towards Persons with Visual Impairment.
+Revise and Resubmit - Journal of Behavioral and Experimental Economics"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Giulia Priolo and others
+- admin
+- Davide Azzolini
+- Federico Podestà

 # Author notes (optional)
 # author_notes: